pandacms/panda_cms/docs/developers/contributing.md

 ## Using the dummy application

-Panda CMS includes a dummy application (which is mildly more advanced than the traditional Rails "dummy" application) we use to test the functionality of the CMS is available and working.
+Panda CMS includes a dummy application we use to test the functionality of the CMS is available and working.
 This is using RSpec (so lives in `spec/dummy` rather than the traditional `test/dummy`).

 In future, we may need different versions of dummy applications to test different asset pipelines or versions of Rails.